 If you’re applying for a position that involves working with social media, you may include links to your personal social media accounts as well.
 This is also a great place to share the link to your online portfolio (for those in creative fields) or your personal blog (for writers and subject matter experts).
 A word of caution, though: If you intend to include a link to any of these resources, make sure you’re regularly updating the information and that the content supports your professional brand and current job goals.
 For example, there’s no need to include a link to your blog about basketball if you’re applying for corporate finance positions.

 All the sections I mentioned above should be included in the top portion of your resume.
 However, don’t insert this information into the actual “header” portion of the Word document.
 This can get scrambled by the applicant tracking systems (ATS for short) and cause confusion for the recruiter.
 It may even cause your resume to not pass the ATS resume test.
 Instead, decrease your top margin on the document to 0.5 inches and place your name, contact information, and hyperlinks at the top of the page.

 If your resume is more than one page long, make sure your contact information is repeated at the top of the subsequent pages.
 You don’t want the recruiter to have to hunt for your phone number or email address if they’re ready to speak with you.

 When someone takes a look at your resume to see if you pass the resume test, there should be no question as to the type of role you’re targeting in your job search.
-All too often I hear clients complain that they aren’t receiving the type of job leads that they want, whether they’ve been an individual contributor for many years and currently seek a management position, or they want to return to a field they worked in several years ago but only receive offers for work that correlates with their most recent experience.
+All too often I hear clients complain that they aren’t receiving the type of job leads that they want, whether they’ve been individual contributors for many years and currently seek a management position, or they want to return to a field they worked in several years ago but only receive offers for work that correlates with their most recent experience.